 HRMI measures these two groups of rights quite differently as is consistent with state obligations under international law.
 Under international law, the state must immediately and completely respect, protect, and fulfil all rights listed in the International Covenant on Civil and Political Rights, while the rights listed in the International Covenant on Economic, Social, and Cultural Rights are to be progressively realised using the maximum of available resources.
-Thus HRMI measures economic and social rights relative to the extent to which a given country ought to be able to fulfil those rights for its people.
+HRMI measures economic and social rights in two benchmarks.
+First, we measure how well a country is performing relative to what is reasonably feasible given its current resources, our income adjusted benchmark.
+Second, to capture the state's long-term obligation to fulfil the substantive rights, we also measure how well the country does relative to the best performance of countries at any income level, our global best benchmark.
 By contrast, our civil and political rights metrics are not adjusted to account for the resources available to a country.